 Budgeting for the Higher Price of Groceries

-The inflation on food can have a big impact on your budget.
+The inflation on food over the past year can have a big impact on your budget.
 While rising grocery store food prices should be concerning to everyone, it is especially so if you are already having a tough time making ends meet or have set big financial goals for yourself, like saving up to buy a house or becoming debt free.

 Hopefully, you already have a monthly budget (and if you don’t, use my tips for How To Make a Budget to get started today!).
 With the cost of food going up, you will need to either adjust your allocated budget amounts or adjust your spending on food…or both.